liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. to register a company; to register a trademark
 1. lean meat; fatty meat
 1. she took some time to reason out the solution to the puzzle; she took some time to figure out the solution to the puzzle
-1. the youngters must perceive the relationship between success and effort
 1. high levels of radiation that damage cells; high doses of radiation that damage cells
 1. get in the car; come in the house
 1. the government is promising to help with highway repairs